 Chair: Carolyn Leach, AFCC-O Board member

-Members: Brian Burke, Sina Hariri, Michael Zalev, Mary-Anne Popsecu and Kathy Batycky, Tanya Road
+Members: Sina Hariri, Michael Zalev, Mary-Anne Popsecu, Kathy Batycky, Tanya Road, Zachary Liquornik

-Committee Members: Erin Crawford, Jaclyn Mackenzie, Golnaz Simaie, and Clayton Spencer
+Committee Members: Kathy Batycky, Jaclyn Mackenzie, Golnaz Simaie, Clayton Spencer, and Erica Tait

 The Walsh Family Law Moot is a competitive moot for 2nd and 3rd year law students.
 The moot will require a factum with a page limit of 20 pages.